 - Grab bars in and around the bathroom, walk-in bathtubs, comfort height toilets, and wheel-in showers.

-- Handheld showers that can be mounted in adjustable brackets.
+- Handheld showers that can be mounted on adjustable brackets.

-- Addition of leg space under basis for ease of access while sitting down.
+- Addition of leg space under the basis for ease of access while sitting down.